Sucat, Muntinlupa

 Sucat is an administrative division in southern Metro Manila, Philippines.
 It is an urban barangay in Muntinlupa with many high-rise condominiums and commercial establishments.
 The area is also well-known for the Sucat exit of the South Luzon Expressway and Metro Manila Skyway.

 It is bounded on the north by Barangays Bagumbayan and South Daang Hari of Taguig; on the south by the Sucat River and Barangays Buli and Cupang; on the west by Barangays San Martin de Porres, Marcelo Green, San Antonio, and BF Homes of Parañaque; and on the east by Laguna de Bay.

 Etymology

 The name of the barangay comes from the Malay and Filipino vernacular word sukat, which means "measurement".
 Historically, the community was measured several times by the Posadas family when Don Juan Posadas, who at that time had a very close association with the Spanish government officials, was the mayor of Manila.
 He acquired all the land that he wanted to measure.
 When it was a barrio, it was spelled as Sukat, apparently stylized in Tagalog.

+History

+In 1970, the textile mill facilities of Consolidated Mills, Inc. in Sucat was foreclosed by the Development Bank of the Philippines and leased to a group of textile businessmen, among whom were Ramon Siy and Ang Beng Uh, the latter from Universal Textile Mills (or U-Tex) in Marikina.
+The businessmen then established Solid Mills, Inc. in January 1971 for manufacturing denim fabric, and by March 1976 they fully acquired all the mill facilities of Consolidated Mills from DBP.
+From the 1970s to the 1980s, Solid Mills was the only company in the Philippines to own an indigo-rope dyeing range that allows for denim production.

+In late 2003, Solid Mills president Philip Ang closed the last operational textile factory of the company, and by mid-2006, he sold the company's seven-hectare property to John Gokongwei.